Complementary Alternative Medicine, Natural Remedies, Alternative Health Articles

 Animal Assisted Activities (AAA) aims at improving the quality of life of target individuals or groups by educational or recreational activities related with animals or pets.

-Animal Assisted Therapy (AAT) is a goal-oriented activity aiming at improvement of a specific individual in social skills, verbal skills, range of motion, attention span, etc. by using animals or pets.
+(AAT) lie in its goal-oriented approach, which aims at improvement of a specific individual in social skills, verbal skills, range of motion, attention span, etc. by using animals or pets.
 AAT is always supervised by a healthcare professional, who decides all the specifics of the therapy, including duration of each visit.

 back to top^